SSO and Auto-Provisioning

 |---|---|

-Select Create to save.
-Rules appear in the table with their name, provider, identifier, granted apps, created date, and enabled state.
+Save to create it.
+Rules appear in the table with their name, provider, identifier, apps, created date, and enabled state.
+With none yet, the table reads “No provisioning rules yet.”

 Enforcing SSO

-Section titled “Enforcing SSO”The Enforce SSO toggle stays off, and cannot be turned on, until at least one provisioning rule exists.
-Once a rule is in place, turn it on so that users matching a rule must sign in through their SSO provider.
+Section titled “Enforcing SSO”The Enforce SSO toggle stays off, and cannot be turned on, until at least one provisioning rule exists - the control reads “Add a rule to enable enforcement.” until then.
+Once a rule is in place, turn it on so that users matching a rule must sign in through their SSO provider rather than with a password.

 - Active users - users auto-provisioned for this organization, with their email, provider, identifier, and when they were provisioned.
 Deny a user to block re-provisioning on their next sign-in.